ronaldboehm/TransparenzportalDownload/README.md

 ## Getting Started

-The [Transparenz](http://www.hamburg.de/transparenzgesetz/)portal Hamburg provides an [API](http://transparenz.hamburg.de/hinweise-zur-api/) to search and download public documents, including [Baugenehmigungen](http://www.hamburg.de/baugenehmigung/).
+The Transparenzportal Hamburg provides an [API](http://transparenz.hamburg.de/hinweise-zur-api/) to search and download public documents as required by the [Transparenzgesetz](http://www.hamburg.de/transparenzgesetz/).
+This application is used to download [Baugenehmigungen](http://www.hamburg.de/baugenehmigung/) from the portal, but could be used as a template to download other data.

 ### Prerequisites